ossassin/ossassin/README.md

 ### Data Science Experience
-I have worked as a Data Science Intern with Red Buffer – an AI solutions company in Islamabad, Pakistan – for a Canadian Client.
+I have worked as a Data Science Intern with Red Buffer, a top ML services company in Pakistan, for a Canadian Client.
 During my undergraduate degree, I worked on projects to build my data science portfolio as much as possible.
 A few of these projects, I have uploaded on GitHub.
 Here's [one](https://github.com/ossassin/EconometricsProject) for example.
 I am still developing my skills with projects in my masters degree as well as collaborations with my peers.
 If you're interested in a collaboration, then jump to the "Reach Out" section on the bottom.

 ### Education